 At 8.15am on a Monday morning in August, their lives become fatally and forever entangled.

-Using verbatim testimonies and remembrances from eye-witnesses, Michael Mears interweaves the stories of the survivor, the scientist and the soldier to create a gripping and powerful drama – about what happens when scientific discoveries unlock the awesome power of nature, and “the genie is let out of the bottle”.
+Using verbatim testimonies and remembrances from eye-witnesses, the play interweaves the stories of the survivor, the scientist and the soldier to create a gripping and powerful drama – about what happens when scientific discoveries unlock the awesome power of nature, and “the genie is let out of the bottle”.

-The play’s running time is: approx. 90 minutes – plus interval.
+The play’s running time is: approx. 80 minutes.

 We had been planning to rehearse and open the play in mid-2020, taking it to the Edinburgh Fringe Festival and then touring thereafter in the UK.

 But of course, as of March 2020, everything was put on hold.
-The show will go on, though, and if it should not prove possible later this year, then we will get it out into the world next year – watch this space for more news.
+The show will go on, though, and now, in 2022, it will be mounted at this year’s Edinburgh Fringe Festival after which it will be available for touring in 2023 and beyond.

 For more info, please leave a message.